hzi-braunschweig/pia-system/psa.server.auth/README.md

 might have to merge all inherited language files into your new language file, to get all keys from all parent themes.

 The parent theme is defined in each `themes/pia/*/theme.properties` file, anf can vary every time.

+## Terms of services and policy for user registration

+If you want your users to accept terms of services and/or a policy you can set the environment variables with URLs, leading to those terms.

+- `AUTHSERVER_PROBAND_TERMS_OF_SERVICE_URL`
+- `AUTHSERVER_PROBAND_POLICY_URL`

+As soon as one of these is set, a corresponding checkbox will appear during registration.